Pete the Cat is the coolest children’s book character around. He has a fun personality that naturally draws kids in.

 - Tape or stapler

-- Pete the Cat headband template (enter your email in the form at the end of this post to have the link sent to you)
+- Pete the Cat headband template (enter your email in the form at the end of this post to get the template)

 Related: Pete The Cat Paper Bag Puppet Craft